PRICING GUIDE FOR CONVEYANCING AND RELATED WORK

 Residential Conveyancing and Leasehold Work

-Boulter & Company offer legal assistance and professional support for all our clients in buying, selling and re-mortgaging and we advise you throughout the process providing a quick, reliable and straightforward service.
+Boulter & Co LLP offer legal assistance and professional support for all our clients in buying, selling and re-mortgaging and we advise you throughout the process providing a quick, reliable and straightforward service.
 We have extensive experience of dealing with re-mortgages and transfers of property following relationship breakdown, gifts of property, trusts, lease extensions, freehold acquisitions and management agreements.

 We work closely with our clients to reassure them throughout, offering home visits, out of office hours’ appointments and face to face meetings.